 Please check the online Student Code of Conduct & Handbook for more information regarding attendance, absences and possible consequences for tardiness and truancy.

-The Attendance Supervisor assists families with interventions and strategies that promote positive school attendance and is available to meet with students and families to mitigate barriers to on-time, all day, daily school attendance.
+The Youth Development Specialists assist families with interventions and strategies that promote positive school attendance and is available to meet with students and families to mitigate barriers to on-time, all day, daily school attendance.

 Click here for the Ohio Department of Education's Fast Facts for Families on Excessive Absences and Truancy.